Guest-615695028/Guest-615695028/en/EWR/grammar.md

 > What does that man eat?

-—— can be rewritten as ——
+—— can be written as ——

 > What eats that man?

 —— yet another question.
 Therefore, the do-support differentiate the latter question from the former, so it shall be mandated at most when:
 1. Imperative "Do not" (even before the verb _to be_)
-3. In Wh-questions, The subject contains not "I", "we", "thou", "ye", "he", "she", and "they" (only nominative forms differ from obliques other than "who"/"whom").
+2. In Wh-questions, The subject contains not "I", "we", "thou", "ye", "he", "she", and "they" (only nominative forms differ from obliques other than "who"/"whom").
-4. In Yes-no questions, The subject is not a single pronoun.
+3. In Yes-no questions, The subject is not a single pronoun.

+Otherwise, it is optional.

+### Ending prepositions
+End a sentence with preposition is a cummon way in Germanic languiges, but not Latin languiges.

 ## Numbers
 ### First, second, third, ...